SRI-PRIYAN/dotfiles/README.md

 ## Installation

-* Recommended to have oh-my-zsh installed.
+* Recommended to have oh-my-zsh and python3 installed.
 Clone this repository in your home directory.
 The bootstrap script will pull in the latest version and copy the files into your home directory.

   ```sh
     cd ~ && git clone "https://github.com/SRI-PRIYAN/dotfiles.git" && cd dotfiles/Mac && source bootstrap.sh